 Currently there are some RAM capacity limitations.
 The first one can be spotted when importing large databases from .csv files.
 The second one is during the operation of database.

 When you want to import a large database, it is needed to divide the single large .csv file into multiple smaller parts and import them sequentially.
 We will support splitting the large .csv file into smaller ones and importing them sequentially on our side (so that the user will not have to do this) in the near future.
 For the reason of copying data, you will need the amount of free memory equivalent to about 2x - 2.5x the size of the CSV file that is being imported.
 The GPU VRAM memory can also cause an issue (fail of the import), especially if the CSV file, which is being imported, has a lot of columns.
+Operation persistance currently needs even more RAM than import and therefore when importing large CSV file, we strongly recommend to split it to multiple smaller parts.
+Sometimes importing of large CSV file can be successful, but persisting this amount of new rows of data can fail on not having enough free RAM.

 Currently we do not support swapping data into disk, so there has to be enough free space of RAM to handle all of the data.
 For the correct operation of the database core (server side), you will need the amount of free memory equivalent to 1.5x - 2x the size of saved database files (.db, .col) on disk or to simplify it even more - about 1.5x - 2x the size of the CSV file that was imported.
 In the future, we will support the functionality to load data from disk on demand and we will reduce the memory usage.
 For example, 1.2B rows of Integer_32 data in one column takes 4.7 GB of disk space and if loaded into memory, it takes about 7.05 GB of memory (RAM) capacity.
 We are currently working on reducing memory (RAM) usage when database is loaded.